shmkle/MabletMapping/README.md

 **OTD Area:**

-Set your area to full area with no rotation.
+Set your area to Absolute Mode, full area, and with 0 rotation.
 Example:
 ![](./Images/area_example.png)